souzatharsis/podcastfy/README.md

 ## Configuration

-The project uses a `.env` file for managing API keys and other sensitive information.
+The project uses a combination of a `.env` file for managing API keys and sensitive information, and a `config.yaml` file for non-sensitive configuration settings.
 Follow these steps to set up your configuration:

 1. Create a `.env` file in the root directory of the project.
-2. Add your API keys and other configuration variables to the `.env` file.
+2. Add your API keys and other sensitive information to the `.env` file.
 For example:

    ```
-   OPENAI_API_KEY=your_openai_api_key_here
-   ELEVENLABS_API_KEY=your_elevenlabs_api_key_here
    JINA_API_KEY=your_jina_api_key_here
    GEMINI_API_KEY=your_gemini_api_key_here
+   ELEVENLABS_API_KEY=your_elevenlabs_api_key_here
+   OPENAI_API_KEY=your_openai_api_key_here
    ```

+3. The `config.yaml` file in the root directory contains non-sensitive configuration settings.
+You can modify this file to adjust various parameters such as output directories, text-to-speech settings, and content generation options.

-The application will automatically load these environment variables when it runs.
+The application will automatically load the environment variables from `.env` and the configuration settings from `config.yaml` when it runs.

 Note: Never share your `.env` file or commit it to version control.
 It contains sensitive information that should be kept private.
+The `config.yaml` file can be shared and version-controlled as it doesn't contain sensitive data.

+## Example Use Cases

+1. Content Summarization: Busy professionals can stay informed on industry trends by listening to concise audio summaries of multiple articles, saving time and gaining knowledge efficiently.
+2. Language Localization: Non-native English speakers can access English content in their preferred language, breaking down language barriers and expanding access to global information.
+3. Website Content Marketing: Companies can increase engagement by repurposing written website content into audio format, providing visitors with the option to read or listen.
+4. Personal Branding: Job seekers can create unique audio-based personal presentations from their CV or LinkedIn profile, making a memorable impression on potential employers.
+5. Research Paper Summaries: Graduate students and researchers can quickly review multiple academic papers by listening to concise audio summaries, speeding up the research process.
+6. Long-form Podcast Summarization: Podcast enthusiasts with limited time can stay updated on their favorite shows by listening to condensed versions of lengthy episodes.
+7. News Briefings: Commuters can stay informed about daily news during travel time with personalized audio news briefings compiled from their preferred sources.
+8. Educational Content Creation: Educators can enhance learning accessibility by providing audio versions of course materials, catering to students with different learning styles.
+9. Book Summaries: Avid readers can preview books efficiently through audio summaries, helping them make informed decisions about which books to read in full.
+10. Conference and Event Recaps: Professionals can stay updated on important industry events they couldn't attend by listening to audio recaps of conference highlights and key takeaways.

 ## Contributing